Credit Cards

 This would be an advantageous card to hold if you’re planning on taking any international trips.
 Why?

-Outside the U.S., Hilton Gold, which comes as a perk of this card, is valued much higher than in the U.S. You’ll often get a decent upgrade or even executive lounge/breakfast.
+Outside the U.S., Hilton Honors Gold, which comes as a perk of this card, is valued much higher than in the U.S. You’ll often get a decent upgrade or even executive lounge/breakfast.

 • *Rates and Fees; terms apply